jonlabelle/docker-network-tools/README.md

 Images are published to both [Docker Hub](https://hub.docker.com/r/jonlabelle/network-tools) and [GitHub Container Registry](https://github.com/jonlabelle/docker-network-tools/pkgs/container/network-tools) with multi-architecture support (linux/amd64 and linux/arm64).

-> [!Important]
+### Why Use the `latest` Tag

+The `latest` tag is automatically updated with weekly security patches, bug fixes, and tool updates from the Alpine Linux base image and all network utilities.
+This ensures you're always running the most secure and stable version without needing to track specific releases.

-> To keep storage manageable, only the last 25 builds are kept in the registries and why you should only use the **latest** image tag.
+> [!Important] > **Always use the `latest` tag** (e.g., `jonlabelle/network-tools:latest`) rather than specific version tags.
+To maintain manageable storage, only the last 25 builds are retained in the registries, and older tagged versions may be removed.
+The `latest` tag ensures you always have access to the most secure and up-to-date version of the image.

 ## Related